 We used this technique to understand how participants experienced a collective process.
 This being said, the technique can also be used to understand how a group relates to their shared spaces, community relationships, or any other shared area of interest.
 The paintings and storytelling that goes with it, help the researcher(s) to process and analyze the situation.

 Finally, the group comes together to share the paintings and their experience in the process.
-This follows with a group discussion.

 It's worthwhile doing an audio/video recording of the process - especially the discussion since there's a lot of reflections that come out at the very end.